Tox1415/OU-TM112/Code/Exercises/Blackjack/README.md

 - Aces can be wirth 1 or 11 points.
 - Picture cards are always worth 10 points
 - All other cards are worth their face value.

 Each player is dealt 2 cards to begin with.

 The dealer is also dealt 2 cards.

 Each player then begins playing their turn.
 They have 2 options.

 - Twist.
 This means take another card from the dealer.
 - Stick.
 This means use the cards in the hand as the final score.

 Once all players have played their turn, the dealer plays their turn.

 ## Winning and losing.

+The winner is the player with the highest score over 16 but under 21.

+In a tie between the player and the dealer, the dealer wins.

+## Stretch goals.

+Once the code is completed.
+Look at including the following additional features

+- Five card tricks.
+Collect five cards from the dealer without going over 21.
+- Multiple players.